Gift Ideas for Sports Fans That Are Easy to Buy Right

 • Rivalry or house-divided gifts for shared homes — great for roommates, couples, and mixed-fandom families.

-• Dorm/apartment display upgrades (lightweight wall hooks, simple frames, desk shelf organizers) — makes any fan setup look intentional.
+• Dorm/apartment display upgrades (lightweight wall hooks, simple frames, desk shelf organizers) — make any fan setup look intentional.

 • Experience gifts (tickets, campus tour, alumni event) — high impact, low risk, and memorable.